mattyschell/geodatabase-taxmap-toiler/README.md

 > sample_import.bat
 ```

 Use this simple wrapper and call from Windows Scheduler to avoid idle time.
+Estimated run time - approximately 4 hours.

 ```bat
 > migratedtm.bat